-America’s Uniquely Humiliating Moment
+The Decline of the American World

 Ta-Nehisi Coates: The case for reparations

 It is hard to escape the feeling that this is a uniquely humiliating moment for America.
 As citizens of the world the United States created, we are accustomed to listening to those who loathe America, admire America, and fear America (sometimes all at the same time).
 But feeling pity for America?
-That one is new, even if the Schadenfreude is painfully myopic.
+That one is new, even if the schadenfreude is painfully myopic.
 If it’s the aesthetic that matters, the U.S. today simply doesn’t look like the country that the rest of us should aspire to, envy, or replicate.

 Even in previous moments of American vulnerability, Washington reigned supreme.
 Whatever moral or strategic challenge it faced, there was a sense that its political vibrancy matched its economic and military might, that its system and democratic culture were so deeply rooted that it could always regenerate itself.
 It was as if the very idea of America mattered, an engine driving it on whatever other glitches existed under the hood.
 Now, something appears to be changing.
 America seems mired, its very ability to rebound in question.
 A new power has emerged on the world stage to challenge American supremacy—China—with a weapon the Soviet Union never possessed: mutually assured economic destruction.